armin-reichert/pacman-javafx/README.md

 In the [release folder](https://github.com/armin-reichert/pacman-javafx/releases) you find executables/installers (for Windows).
 On Windows, the application must be uninstalled first (if already installed), otherwise the installer crashes (no idea why).

-If you want to installers for other platforms e.g. Linux or Mac-OS, ask someone who is able to do that.
-I find it too difficult and much too tedious.
+If you want to have installers for other platforms e.g. Linux or Mac-OS, ask someone who is able to do that.
+I find it much too difficult and especialy much too tedious to achive that.

 ## How to build